Cherokee Nation Businesses: Corporate affairs

-Board of Directors

 The Cherokee Nation Principal Chief, with the approval of the Cherokee Nation Tribal Council, appoints all members of the Board of Directors of CNB.
 The current Chairman of the Board is Sam Hart, having served in that position since February 14, 2012.

-As of August 2019, the Board is composed of the following members:

-Management

 The current chief executive officer of CNB, Chuck Garrett, has been CEO since August 2019, replacing Shawn Slaton, who had served as CEO since 2011.

 Garrett is a graduate of the University of Oklahoma and Harvard Law School.
 A native of Muskogee, with family ties in Adair County, and a Cherokee Nation citizen, Garrett worked in real estate investment, asset management and investment banking prior to returning to Oklahoma to join CNB in 2013.

-Finances

 For the fiscal year ending September 30, 2011, Cherokee Nation Businesses reported a net income of $91.5 million on $653.5 million of revenue (a 14% profit margin).

 Operating divisions

 HospitalityChief Operating Officer: Mark Fulton

 CNB's Hospitality Division oversees the company's portfolio of retail, hotel, gaming, and entertainment assets.
 The Division operates through its primary subsidiary: Cherokee Nation Entertainment (CNE).
 CNE was formed in the late 1980s and is the holding company for all gambling, gaming, entertainment, and hospitality operations of the Tribe.
 CNE operates ten casinos, three hotels, a horse racing facility with electronic gaming machines, retail and convenience shops, entertainment venues, golf courses, and cultural tourism programs.
 CNE operates casinos in the following Oklahoma locations: